tecno-consultores/base-node-ionic/README.md

 # base-node-ionic

-A node 20 Docker image with ionic.
+A node Docker image with ionic.
+The tag corresponds to the node version

 List of installed packages: